toyotaracing94/drowsiness-detection/README.md

 1. Python 3.11 version
 2. Mediapipe 0.10.21 version

 So for python, you can search for their installer [here](https://www.python.org/downloads/release/python-31112/) and install them.
 If you have installed them, we can start the virtual environment creation.
-Of course you can try to install another python version, but keep in mind, I made this project in 3.11 so it can be more stable rather the new python version.
+Of course you can try to install another python version, but keep in mind, I made this project in 3.11 so it can be more stable rather the new python version. if you decided to use another python version, do mind that the `requirements.txt` that I have prepared for you will be conflict, you can one-by-one install the package that I list on that `requirements.txt`.
 I will explain how you can set up the environment in both Windows and Linux for the Raspberry Pi, but keep in mind Windows version, this code probably will favor more on the Linux side, but it's a good idea to be able to run this on Windows aswell.
 So, before doing the environement set-up, please kindly clone this repo

 ### Installing environment through Virtual Env (Windows)
 First go do the work directory.